YossiSassi/Get-UnixUserPassword/README.md

 <b> Get-UnixUserPassword </b>

-Finds accounts with unixUserPassword in the domain, converts them to clear-text and displays them.
+Finds accounts with unixUserPassword in the domain, converts them (from decimal or hex) to Clear-text, and displays them.

 RED teams - potential credentials harvesting;